lyarinet/PHP-Backup-Manager/README.md

    - Select backup type (Files, MySQL, or PostgreSQL)
    - Use Quick Setup for common configurations
    - Click "Run Backup" to test

+4. **Configure path security (if needed)**
+   - Navigate to Settings → Path Settings
+   - Add allowed backup paths for your system
+   - Use Quick Actions for common paths
+   - Verify paths are working with test backups

 ### 🔧 Production Setup